Proposed in 1838, over 150 years after Robert Hooke’s Micrographia, cell theory is the foundation of modern biological sciences.

 Prokaryotes, literally translated as “before the nucleus,” contain the domains of bacteria and archaea; these organisms lack a nucleus and membrane-bound organelles, but do contain circular DNA.
 Unique to prokaryotes are flagellum and pilus or fimbriae.
-Some prokaryotes contain organelles through infolding such as cilia, centrioles and ribosomes.

 The internal and surface structure of a bacterial cells include: